Australia’s highest court will hear Cardinal Pell’s appeal

 The 78-year-old was sentenced to six years in prison in March and is no longer a member of Francis’ Council of Cardinals or a Vatican official.
 The Victoria state Court of Appeal rejected his appeal in August.

-Pell is in a Melbourne prison, where the Herald Sun newspaper reported last month that he had been given a gardening job.
+Pell is in a Melbourne prison, where a newspaper reported last month that he had been given a gardening job.
 He did not attend the High Court in Canberra to hear the decision Wednesday.

+SNAP, an abuse victims’ support group, described the court’s decision as a blow to clergy abuse victims and to the Australian criminal justice system.

+“We are disappointed that Cardinal George Pell and his lawyers will have yet another opportunity to attack and re-victimize the former choirboy,” SNAP spokesman Steven Spaner said in a statement.

 Two of the seven justices — Michelle Gordon and James Edelman — heard Pell’s application for an appeal and unanimously approved it for a hearing by the full bench.
 The court rejects around 90% of such applications.